muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 1024
 ```

-We observe that the multiplications operations which reduce the chain of function compositions to our answer is _deferred_ and the max length of this chain can be pre-determined using the parameters (input size).
-Such a function is called a _primtive recursive_ function.
+We observe that the multiplications operations, which reduce the chain of function compositions to our answer, is _deferred_ and the max length of this chain can be pre-determined using the parameters (input size).
+Such a function is called a _primitive recursive_ function.
 Computability theorists care about this quality of functions.

-We also observe from the behaviour of this function instance that Ackerman functions of the form $(A \ 1 \ n)$ can be represented using the closed-form expression $2^n$.
+We also observe from the behaviour of this function instance that Ackermann functions of the form $(A \ 1 \ n)$ can be represented using the closed-form expression $2^n$.
 Thereby, we now know $ g(n) $ as well.
+The proof for this is straightforward using induction -  we will skip writing that.

 _`(A 2 4)`_
 ```lisp